rbourgeat/ImpAI/README.md

 # MODEL_HF=TheBloke/Vigostral-7B-Chat-GGUF:q4_k_m
 ```

-> ℹ️ You can modify the stable diffusion model in the file `start.sh`
+> ℹ️ You can change the stable diffusion model in the file `start.sh`

 ```bash
 # Stable Diffusion Model
 SD_MODEL=stabilityai/sdxl-turbo
 ```

-### If you want, you can add non player characters to your story !
+### If you want, you can add non-player characters to your story !

 <img src="./frontend/public/demo_npc_impai.gif" width="500px" alt="ImpAI NPC">